ebd622/java-samples/modularization/examples/README.md

 * Modules can **expose** (export) packages to allow other modules to access their public types, while keeping other packages hidden.
 * Such implementation is a key feature of the Java Module System, enabling strong encapsulation and better modularity.
 * This strong encapsulation helps maintain a clear separation between the public API and internal implementation, improving maintainability of the codebase.

+## 07. Opening for runtime while closing for compile time dependencies

+* Make change in the module `com.myorg.theClientAPI` to **open** the package `com.myorg.impl`:
+    ```
+    module com.myorg.theClientAPI {
+        exports com.myorg.client;
+        opens com.myorg.impl; // Let's Client to access it
+    }
+    ```
+    * Package `com.myorg.impl` is now open for reflection at runtime
+    * But the package is still hidden at compile time.
+* Check metadata of `com.myorg.theClientAPI` module:
+    ```
+    jar -f output/mlib/client.jar -d
+    ```
+    * Output:
+    ```
+    com.myorg.theClientAPI jar:file:.../java-samples/modularization/examples/07/output/mlib/client.jar!/module-info.class
+    exports com.myorg.client
+    requires java.base mandated
+    opens com.myorg.impl
+    ```

+### Summary
+* By using `opens` directive, we can allow other modules to access non-exported packages at runtime via reflection, while keeping them hidden at compile time.
+* This allows us to maintain strong encapsulation of our module's internal implementation, while still providing flexibility for runtime access when needed.
+* This is useful for frameworks and libraries that rely on reflection to access internal details of other modules, without exposing those details at compile time.